-St. Mary's students in grades Kindergarten through 8 come to the library weekly to listen to stories, learn information skills, conduct research, and check out books.
-We have an excellent collection of fiction and nonfiction books, plus reference materials, magazines, and access to computers.
-Large classes are divided into smaller groups when they come to the library so that they can receive more personal attention as they learn skills and search for books.
+St. Mary's students in grades Kindergarten through 8th come to the library weekly to listen to stories, learn information skills, conduct research, and check out books.
+We have an excellent collection of fiction and nonfiction books, reference materials, magazines, and access to computers.
+Large classes are divided into smaller groups when they come to the library, so that they can receive more personal attention as they learn skills and search for books.
 Our goals in the library are threefold:

 - To help children experience the library as a pleasant, welcoming place where they can enjoy books and learn more about their world.